Vietnam: Culture, Social Change, and Development

 - SIT Study Abroad Gear

-Examine economic and social development in the cultural context of Vietnam, one of Southeast Asia's most fascinating and rapidly changing countries.
+Examine economic and social development in the cultural context of Vietnam, one of Southeast Asia’s most dynamic and rapidly changing countries.

 After emerging from decades of war and isolation, Vietnam today is experiencing tremendous growth and, over the last decade, has boasted one of the strongest economies in Asia.
 Concurrent with this growth, the country has been wrestling with critical issues such as sustainable resource management, intense urbanization, changing family and marriage patterns, and integration with global networks and institutions.